 Taking a stroll through the city, visiting Jame’ Mosque, Alexander Prison, Twelve-Imam Tomb, Amir Chakhmaq square and then, the old town; It would be interesting to see the mud town and the numerous wind catchers from the top of one of the tea houses in the old district.

 Shiraz, was at the center of Persian culture for more than 2,000 years.
-In The other word, the heartland of Persian culture.
-Shiraz is the well famous as the city of roses, nightingales, gardens and poetry.
+The other word, the heartland of Persian culture.
+Shiraz is well famous as the city of roses, nightingales, gardens, and poetry.

 This is the city of famous poets such as Hafez and Sa’adi as well as historical sites from different eras stretching back 6,000 years ago.

-Is one of Persia’s greatest poets who has impressed the world with his poetic mastery.
-Most importantly, in his ghazals he deals with love.
-In Other word, he is the voice of love.
+He is one of Persia’s greatest poets who has impressed the world with his poetic mastery.
+Most importantly, in his ghazals, he deals with love.
+In another word, he is the voice of love.

-Is a poet, philosopher and mystic.
+He is a poet, philosopher, and mystic.
 In 13 Century Sa’adi collects all his experiences from his travels to different countries and cities in verse and rhyme prose in two books, Boustan and Golestan.
 These two books inform and inspire the reader.

 you will stop in Pasargadae to visit the most important monuments there on the way to Isfahan.
-The tomb of Cyrus the Great, the founder of Achaemanid dynasty, (550 BC) is the oldest historical tomb.
+The tomb of Cyrus the Great, the founder of the Achaemenid dynasty, (550 BC) is the oldest historical tomb.

 Isfahan’s Jame’ mosque displays several centuries.

-Afterwards, we will visit Vank Church which is one of the most beautiful Armenian churches in the world due to its art and architecture. so, it certainly, captures the attention of every visitor.
+Afterward, we will visit Vank Church which is one of the most beautiful Armenian churches in the world due to its art and architecture. so, it certainly, captures the attention of every visitor.
 Our day will continue with a visit to Monar Jomban, the tomb of a Sufi with its shaking minarets and then, some historical bridges.
-Evening is free at leisure.
+The evening is free at leisure.

 On the way to Kashan, we will visit the UNESCO recognized village of Abyaneh, which is located at the foot of Mount Karkas and in the vicinity of desert.